About

 Rob Downey, President of Annamaet Petfoods Inc., brings to the Petfood Industry the unique combination of a broad scope of knowledge in the field of nutrition as well as a lifelong involvement with dogs.
 In addition, the tireless efforts of Rob’s wife and co-founder, Mary Jo, have brought Annamaet to the peak of pet nutrition!
 This legacy of care and commitment can now extend into the lives of your pets in the form of Annamaet products.

-Annamaet was named after Rob’s mother, Anna Mae, who had a real soft spot in her heart for animals.
+Pronounced like the verb “an-i-mate”, the company was named after Rob’s mother, Anna Mae (pictured above), who had a real soft spot in her heart for animals.
 After months of formulating and testing, the first bag was actually sold on her birthday in 1986.
-Annamaet is pronounced like the verb “an-i-mate”.
 Webster’s New Collegiate Dictionary defines ‘animate’ as to give spirit; to give life to; to give vigor and zest to.

 The Annamaet Pet Foods TIMELINE